-Breaking the smoking habit will most likely require coming up with new problem-solving and stress-reducing techniques to replace smoking.
+Breaking the smoking habit to increase life expectancy with COPD will most likely require coming up with new problem-solving and stress-reducing techniques to replace smoking.
 For example, it can be helpful to identify situations or activities that increase your risk for smoking, and discuss new types of coping skills with a counselor or fellow smokers who are quitting.
 Also try to minimize time spent with smokers, to reduce temptation.

 Medications That Can Help You Quit

 None of the drugs on the COPD medications list will help you quit smoking—but other drugs can relieve withdrawal symptoms.
 Many of these products are nicotine replacement therapies.
 These are available in skin patches, gums, lozenges, inhalers, and a nasal spray.
 The patch, gum, and lozenges can be obtained without a prescription.
 Nicotine gum is not chewed like regular gum—in order for the nicotine to be absorbed, the gum must be chewed a few times, and then placed and held between the cheek and gum.

 The nicotine patch maintains a steady blood level of nicotine, which avoids the ups and downs of nicotine levels during smoking, and disrupts the “crave and reward” cycle.
 A step-down program is usually recommended when using the nicotine patch.
 This program starts with a higher dose (21 mg/day), which is reduced to a moderate dose (14 mg/day), and finally a low dose (7 mg/day).